ronaldz012/ronaldz012/README.md

-# Ronald Aleksei Zepita Iquize | Backend & DevOps Engineer
+# Ronald Aleksei Zepita Iquize | Backend (full stack in progress)
 ### ⚙️ Engineering Rigor meets Software Excellence
-I am a **Mechatronics Engineer** transitioned into **Backend & DevOps Development**.
+I am a **Mechatronics Engineer** transitioned into **Backend developer**.
 My background in high-precision engineering allows me to treat software not just as code, but as a mission-critical system.
 I specialize in building scalable architectures that prioritize **decoupling, maintainability, and business value.**

 ---